 Find out all our WINE PEOPLE INTERVIEWS:

 Some Info about the Klout Score:

-Klout website provides some of the answer with analytics ranking its users according to their online social influence.
+Klout website provides a metric about the engagement a social media account generates with analytics ranking its users according to their online social influence.
 The ‘Klout Score’ is an aggregate of more than 400 signals coming from eight different networks.
-It aims at measuring how much people interact with the content produced by each user on Twitter, Facebook, Google+, Instagram, Tumblr and else.
+It aims at measuring how much people interact with the content produced by each user on Twitter, Facebook, Google+, Instagram, Tumblr, YouTube, and else.
 The number of followers is almost irrelevant in the Klout score.
 What matters are how much the content is liked, shared, commented on, engaged with.
 So it gives an indication of the user’s influence and interaction with the wine community.

 Klout score can go changing overtime based on social engagement around each account.
 This is particularly true around the 72 to 74 marks.
 The table above is a capture made a few days ago.
 Scores and followers’ figures, therefore rankings, may have varied slightly as you read this post.